In association with

 Design

-• Can protect for up to 15 years.
+• can protect your design for up to 15 years.

 Helpful hint: You can’t register a design if you’ve already gone public with your product, so watch your timing.